Grand Prix of Long Beach

 Advertising

 It’s Coachella time, but Angelenos have plenty of other reasons to sing April’s praises, too: Beach weather is practically here, and some wildflowers, too.
-From major museum exhibitions to concerts, there are plenty of fun things to do packed into our April events calendar.
+From major museum exhibitions to lots of concerts, there are plenty of fun things to do packed into our April events calendar.

 RECOMMENDED: Full events calendar for 2025